 Formal visual inspection and testing by a competent person, often referred to as Portable Appliance Testing (PAT).
-Factors such as earth continuity from loss of earth within the equipment or plug will be recorded.
+Factors such as earth continuity which ensures a safe connection within the equipment or plug will be recorded.
 The results will be presented in a log or table format and the equipment will be marked at the plug top denoting the date for re-testing.
 Any equipment failing this test will be removed from service.
-This testing will be regularly carried out as advised by the competent person, but this is generally either every one or two years, subject to their recommendations
+This testing will be regularly carried out as advised by the competent person, but this is generally either every one or two years, subject to their recommendations.